mcastling/mcastling.github.io/NUItutorials/visuals.md

 <a name="visualtransformexample"></a>
 #### Example of a Visual Transform

-A ContactView is a Custom View which consists of four visuals (Image, Primitive, Text and Color), to display 'contact' information.
+A `ContactView` is a Custom View which consists of four visuals (Image, Primitive, Text and Color), to display 'contact' information.
 All of these visuals can be configured via properties - ImageURL (Image), Shape (Primitive), Name (Text) and Color.
-Tap gesture is also enabled on the ContactView which changes the color visual to some random color when ContactView is tapped.
+Tap gesture is also enabled on the ContactView which changes the color visual to some random color when the ContactView is tapped.

-This screenshot taken from a `ContactView`, shows the configuration and size of the visuals, set via 'transformation' during initial display (`OnRelayout` method).
+This screenshot taken from a `ContactView`, shows the configuration and size of the visuals, set via 'transformation' during initial display (the `OnRelayout` method).

 ![ ](ContactView.png)

-Here is the corresponding code sample, for the image visual (:
+Here is the corresponding code sample, for the image visual:

 ~~~{.cs}